 Too much cortisol in your bloodstream for too long may harm your health and well-being, potentially causing:

 Too much of this stress hormone also could make you more susceptible to infection.
 Over time, high cortisol may contribute to diabetes and chronic health problems.

 At the office of Ali Hendi, MD, Dr. Hendi uses mindful breathing techniques during surgery to relieve anxiety and stress, and to restore a sense of calm.
 Research on those who used mindful breathing techniques found the approach may help to lower blood pressure and heart rate, which can minimize bleeding complications during surgery.

 Studies also have found that reducing surgery-related stress may improve surgical results and lead to greater satisfaction.

 Mindful breathing meditation techniques work on two levels.
 The techniques help you to first become more aware of stress-provoking thoughts, then help to retrain your mind to replace anxious thoughts with more healthful thoughts and emotions.

 By teaching yourself to become aware of your mental state, heart rate, breathing, and other signs of tension, you can recognize and address stress the moment it begins.
 This, in turn, may help you to prevent a flood of stress hormones from occurring or lower the effects of cortisol on your body.

 Dr. Hendi teaches you how to practice mindful breathing techniques prior to your surgery.
 He walks you through the breathing exercises, as well as what to expect during your procedure.
 His goal is ensuring you have an optimal experience with surgery and to minimize any stressors or side effects that may interfere with your healing process.

-For high-quality care focused on your lasting well-being, call the office of Ali Hendi, MD, today or book a consultation online.
+For high-quality care focused on your lasting well-being, call the office of Ali Hendi, MD today.